-Full TitleA Pilot Study of Dacomitinib for Patients with Metastatic EGFR Mutant Lung Cancers with Disease Progression on Osimertinib
+Full TitleA Pilot Study of Dacomitinib with or without Osimertinib for Patients with Metastatic EGFR Mutant Lung Cancers with Disease Progression on Osimertinib.

 Patients with non-small cell lung cancer (NSCLC) that contains a mutation in the EGFR gene typically receive EGFR inhibitors (such as erlotinib), but the cancer often becomes resistant to those drugs.
 Osimertinib is a newer EGFR inhibitor used to treat NSCLC that has become resistant to other EGFR inhibitors.
 However, in some patients osimertinib may stop working, and the cancer begins to grow again.

 The purpose of this study is to see if the drug dacomitinib is effective against metastatic EGFR-mutant NSCLC that has continued to grow despite osimertinib treatment.
 There are no approved targeted treatment options for patients whose disease has gotten worse after treatment with osimertinib.
 Dacomitinib is approved by the U.S. Food and Drug Administration for the initial treatment of patients with metastatic NSCLC that has certain EGFR mutations.
 It is taken orally (by mouth).

 To be eligible for this study, patients must meet several criteria, including but not limited to the following:

 - Patients must have metastatic EGFR-mutant NSCLC that has continued to grow despite first-line treatment with osimertinib.

 - Patients may not have previously received gefitinib, afatinib, or erlotinib.

 - Patients must be able to walk and do routine activities for more than half of their normal waking hours.